31 Making public policy

 It is commonly believed that Australians are uninterested in politics.[1]
 Whatever the truth of this proposition, voters are generally interested in government policies that they believe will affect them, although the manner in which policy is made remains opaque for many.

 Policy making is, in part, an exercise in rational problem solving.
 It is also an intensely political process and requires the judicious consideration and balancing of complex issues, including public opinion, competing interests, social relations and the distribution of power within a society.
-A recent example is the South Australian Murray–Darling Basin Royal Commission, which found that policy governing the management of water resources was largely driven by political considerations, ‘not science’.[3]

 For the most part, policies begin as statements of values and intent.
-Policies often have an ideological foundation, and are frequently portrayed as occupying part of a spectrum ranging from left to right.
+Policies often have an ideological foundation and are frequently portrayed as occupying part of a spectrum ranging from left to right.
 For example, governments or parties of the right or centre-right might be characterised as favouring market forces over government intervention, individual rights over collective rights and unilateralism over multilateralism.
 Governments of the left are typically portrayed as favouring government intervention in social and economic affairs, emphasising collective rights and preferring multilateral approaches to problem solving.

 Such characterisations are, of course, simplistic.
 Governments of the right sometimes resort to intrusive uses of state power despite the value placed on individual sovereignty, and governments of the left sometimes resort to market mechanisms to address distributional inefficiencies.